Spring Semester Highlights

 - Exams must be taken during the regularly scheduled class exam time unless prior approval is given by the course instructor.
 Approvals must be sent to the exams office in a timely manner.

-- Students are responsible for resolving any scheduling conflicts such as overlapping exams, exam times overlapping with another class, exams scheduled at times which conflict with accommodations, etc.
+- Students are responsible for resolving any scheduling conflicts such as exam date/time changes, exam times overlapping with another class, exams scheduled at times which conflict with accommodations, etc. and must be resolved in adequate time (typically at least 7 days in advance) or else the changes may not be accepted and/or made.

 Arriving for Exams